-Type Entit Joint - Stock Company Limited Liability Company Branch Minimum number of shareholders 1 1 N/A Maximum number of shareholders No limitations 50 N/A ponsibilities Scope of activity Any activity not prohibited by law.
+Types of Entities Joint - Stock Company Limited Liability Company Branch Minimum number of shareholders 1 1 N/A Maximum number of shareholders No limitations 50 N/A onsibilities Scope of activity Any activity not prohibited by law.
 Any activity except banking, factoring, financial leasing etc. and activities prohibited by law.
-Only for the same purposes as the parent company. and Res Term May be indefinite period.
+Only for the same purposes as the parent company. ; and Res Term May be indefinite period.
 May be indefinite period.
 Limited to the term of the parent company.
 Legal Status and Responsibilities Shares, Share Certificates and Debentures Par value of the shares is minimum TRY 0.01.
 Share certificates may be issued either in registered form or bearer form.
 May issue debentures.
 Par value of the shares is minimum TRY 25 or multiples of this amount.
 Share certificates may be issued as proof of shares or may be issued in registered form.
 Not authorized to issue debentures.
 No shares or share certificates.
-Capitalization & Asset Imbalance Rule Minimum Amount of Share Capital TRY 50,000 and TRY 100,000 if registered capital system is adopted May be paid either in kind or in cash.
+Capitalization & Asset Imbalance Rule Minimum Amount of Share Capital TRY 250,000 and TRY 500,000 if registered capital system is adopted May be paid either in kind or in cash.
 At least 1⁄4 of the nominal share value must be paid before registration and the remaining portion must be paid within 24 months after registration.
-TRY 10,000.
+TRY 50,000.
 May be paid either in kind or in cash.
 It is not obligatory to pay any amount before registration.
 However the total capital must be paid within 24 months after the registration.
-No capital requirement; We generally advise allocating a budget equivalent to TRY 5,000 (approximately EUR 1,000).
-Organization and Running Administrative and Representation General assembly of shareholders (GAS): the ultimate decision-making organ.
+No capital requirement Organization and Running Administrative and Representation General assembly of shareholders (GAS): the ultimate decision-making organ.
 Board of directors: the management and representation organ.
 GAS: the ultimate decision-making organ.
 The same principles that apply to JSCs are applicable to LLCs.
 The board of managers is responsible for managing and representing the company.
 Branches do not have statutory organs.
 Branches are managed by the parent company and represented before third parties by the branch manager appointed by the parent company.